SJTUwyxuan/RhythmicMI-CrossSubject/README.md

 ## Overview

-In this work, we mainly investigate **how data influences cross-subject decoding performance** in EEG-based brain-computer interfaces (BCIs), rather than focusing only on increasingly complex model architectures.
+In this work, we mainly investigate **how data influences cross-subject decoding performance** in EEG-based BCI, rather than focusing only on increasingly complex model architectures.

 Our findings suggest that very simple MLP-based networks can achieve results comparable to, or even better than, more sophisticated models on our proposed rhythmic MI paradigm.
 These results highlight the joint importance of **model design** and **data characteristics** in achieving robust cross-subject generalization.